 School: DOB:

 Phone No:

 Name of Pupil: Contact Numbers:

 M/F: Home:

 First Name: Work:

 Surname: Mobile:

 Address:

 Post Code: Yr. & Tutor Group:

 Name of Parent(s)/Carer(s):

 Others with Parental Responsibility: Ethnicity:

 Has the child got more than 15% Unauthorised Parental

 absence?
 Language/Literacy

 YES/NO Difficulty

-le the munit on on FUC Bland le the munit of Child in

 Is the pupil on an EHC Plan?
-YES/NO Is the pupil a Child in
+Is the pupil a Child in

-1 E 3/NO Care?
+YES/NO Care?
 (LAC) YES/NO

 Is pupil on SEN Register?
 Is the pupil eligible for

 YES/NO Pupil Premium?
 YES/NO

 If yes, enter Code:

-in yes, einer coue.

 IS THIS CHILD SUBJECT TO A PENALTY

 NOTICE?
 YES/NO

-TO HOLL TEOMS

 IF YES THE CHILD CAN NOT BE REFERRED TO

 THE ATTENDANCE PANEL